Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Results

-For each pair of drugs, \name processes available modality inputs individually via modality-specific encoders, mapping each modality to a unified embedding space.
-These modality-specific embeddings function as tokens (vector representations of input data) that are fed into a fusion module comprising multiple customized transformer encoder layers, concluding with a cross-attention layer (Supplementary Fig.~S1b).
-Bottleneck tokens are placed between structure, pathway, cell viability, and transcriptomic modality tokens, balancing information from the distinct transcriptomic responses of each cell line\cite{Nagrani_2021_bottleneck}.
-The fusion module generates a single embedding by applying cross-attention between a summarization query token and the bottleneck tokens from the last transformer encoder block~\cite{Recasens_2023_zorro, Jaegle_2022_perceiver_io}.
-The resultant multimodal embedding for each drug, when paired and passed through a decoder module, outputs a final predicted score for each outcome (Fig.~\ref{fig:figure_1}b, Supplementary Fig.~S1b).

-To ensure alignment between data modalities, \name uses contrastive pretraining to align modality-specific embeddings with the structure modality, the only universal data type available for all small molecule compounds (Fig.~\ref{fig:figure_1}a,c).
-After alignment, \name generates unified representations in latent space, allowing for fine-tuning of drug combination datasets (formatted as [drug 1, drug 2, outcome]; Methods Sec.~\ref{method:framework}) (Fig.~\ref{fig:figure_1}d, Supplementary Fig.~S1a).
+For each drug pair, \name encodes each modality with a modality-specific encoder and maps the resulting embeddings into a unified space through an attention bottleneck fusion module (Supplementary Fig.~S1b, Supplementary Note~S3).
+Bottleneck tokens are inserted between structure, pathway, cell viability, and transcriptomic embeddings to regulate information flow and to balance signal from transcriptomic responses across cell lines~\cite{Nagrani_2021_bottleneck}.
+The fusion module produces a single multimodal embedding via cross-attention between a summarization query token and the bottleneck tokens from the last attention bottleneck layer~\cite{Recasens_2023_zorro, Jaegle_2022_perceiver_io}.
+Pairwise combination of the two drug embeddings followed by a prediction head yields a score for each outcome (Fig.~\ref{fig:figure_1}b; Supplementary Fig.~S1a).
+To align data modalities, \name uses contrastive learning that anchors modality-specific embeddings to the structure modality, which is universally available for small molecules (Fig.\ref{fig:figure_1}a,c).
+After alignment, \name forms unified latent representations that enable fine-tuning on drug combination datasets (Methods Sec.~\ref{method:framework}; Fig.~\ref{fig:figure_1}d; Supplementary Fig.~S1a).
+This design preserves predictive performance when some modalities are missing at inference and improves training efficiency.